 (b) the designation of which includes the words, “trust account of” and the name of the debt collector concerned;

-“trust account” means a record of accounts relating to trust money;
+trust account means a record of accounts relating to trust money;

-“trust money” means any money collected or received by a person in the capacity of debt collector as agent for another person.
+trust money means any money collected or received by a person in the capacity of debt collector as agent for another person.

 [Section 3 amended by No. 26 of 1999 s.
 73(2); No. 55 of 2004 s.
 220.]